About the Green Harbors

 The Green Harbors For Coastal Systems Stewardship and Resilience

 What does an urban harbor need to be whole, healthy, and resilient?
-The GHP’s premise is “The environment sets the limits for sustainable development and coastal stewardship.
+The GHP’s premise is that “the environment sets the limits for sustainable development and coastal stewardship.
 We can adapt with nature and flourish environmentally, economically and culturally.”
-We invite you to join us on this site, and in the global community of greening harbors.
+We invite you to join us on this site, outreach programs and in the global community of promoting green harbors.

-There are no recipes for a green harbor.
-All harbors and their surrounding coasts and peoples are unique, with their own mangroves or salt marshes embracing the coastline, with their own resident and migrating birds, with their own festivals celebrating quahogs or oysters, with their specific geological histories coloring their sands.
-But the GHP aproaches and methods, with LivingLabs described in these pages can be adapted to any local conditions.
-It supports people’s needs within their ecosystems, so that the social life of a harbor becomes re-integrated with its ecological life.
-This leads to long-term sustainability within the carrying capacity of coastal systems – we can replace the ‘dead fish’ signs with live ones!
+There are no clear-cut recipes for a green harbor.
+All harbors and their surrounding coasts and peoples are unique, with their own mangroves or salt marshes embracing the coastline, their own resident and migrating birds, their own festivals celebrating quahogs or oysters, their specific geological histories coloring their sands, etc. But the GHP approaches and methods, with the Biomimicry LivingLabs described in these pages, can be adapted to any set of local conditions.
+GHP and bLivingLabs supports both the needs of the people and ecosystem so that they can be better integrated with one another.
+This would then lead to long-term sustainability within the carrying capacity of coastal systems.
+After all, the goal of sustainable growth and development is to not only support the needs of the present, but also the needs of future generations.
+And as a result, we can replace the dead fish signs with live ones!